w-yeehong/tp/docs/DeveloperGuide.md

 2. System adds the patient.
 3. User requests to allocate the patient to a specified room.
 4. System adds the patient to the specified room number.
 Use case ends.

 **Extensions**
 * 4a.
-System realises that the specified room is not empty.
+System realises that the specified room number does not exist.
     * 4a1.
 System displays an error message.
+* 4b.
+System realises that the specified room is not empty.
+   * 4b1.
+System displays an error message.
 Use case ends.

-**Use case: Edit a patient**
+**Use case: Edits a patient**

 **MSS**